AmbireTech/adex-protocol/components/market.md

 # AdEx Market

-The `adex-market` (currently named `adex-node`) is the RESTful service responsible for the discovery of advertising demand and supply.
+The `adex-market` (formerly named `adex-node`) is the RESTful service responsible for the discovery of advertising demand and supply.

+To be more precise, it facilitates submission and tracking of campaigns, as well as user registrations.

 ## Tracking all campaigns